lukasBal-dev/RestAPI-userauth/README.md

 If the username does not exist or the password is incorrect:

-    "error": "Wrong password"
+    "error": "Wrong password or username"
-or

-    "error": "No user found!"

 Supported Methods